Outbreak. Epidemic. Pandemic.

 He’s trying to be reassuring: “We think we have the capacity, looking at those numbers.”

 Some here may still think the measures public health officials and federal, state and local governments are promoting are drastic.

 But Williams said they are only deploying the same public health measures that stopped the worst of several past localized infectious outbreaks, as well as long-ago pandemics like the 1918 Spanish Flu.

-Waiting for tests
+Waiting for COVID tests in Kansas City

 So far, Kansas and Missouri seem to have been relatively spared as coronavirus and the illness it causes, COVID-19, hit hard in coastal areas like Seattle and New York.